Leody Taveras Player Props: Rangers vs. Yankees

 Yankees Pitching Rankings

-- The Yankees have the fourth-ranked team ERA across all MLB pitching staffs (3.71).
+- The Yankees have the fourth-ranked team ERA among all MLB pitching staffs (3.66).

-- Yankees pitchers combine to allow 85 total home runs at a rate of 1.1 per game (to rank 16th in baseball).
+- Yankees pitchers combine to rank 15th in baseball in home runs surrendered (85 total, 1.1 per game).

-- In his last outing on Sunday against the Boston Red Sox, the right-hander went five innings, allowing three earned runs while surrendering seven hits.
+- The righty last pitched on Tuesday against the Seattle Mariners, when he went 7 1/3 innings, allowing one earned run while giving up four hits.

-- The 29-year-old has put up an ERA of 6.30, with 8.4 strikeouts per nine innings, in six games this season.
-Opponents are hitting .279 against him.

 © 2023 Data Skrive.
 All rights reserved.